oldgregg89/EconomicMappingAPI.Solution/Readme.md

 ## Technologies Used

-_The Technologies used in the making of this software was Chrome browser, Visual Studio editor, and Mac, C#, .Net, Authentication with Identity_
+_The Technologies used in the making of this software was Chrome browser, Visual Studio editor, and Mac, C#, .Net, Authentication with Identity, MySQL, Swagger for Documentation_

 ### License